NinerXrayBravoTwoTwo/FactbookIntelligence/README.md

 Method
 -
 Every search starts someplace; I have started with physics and general relativity.
-This perspective allows me to understand the energies expended in the earths/sun/space climate system and actually comprehend these energies.
+This perspective allows me to understand the energies expended in the earths/sun/space climate system and comprehend these energies.

 Method Notes
 -

-Brief Relativity summary; Time is not a special unit, it is part of space and should be measured in meters.
-This 'fact' means that the speed of light is actually a unitless measure equal to one and the second is equal to 186,000 miles.
+Brief Relativity summary; Time is not a special unit; it is part of space and should be measured in meters.
+This 'fact' means that the speed of light is a unitless measure equal to one and the second is equal to 186,000 miles.

-This means that energy and mass are actually the same thing.
-Mass is not matter, it is an attribute of matter.
+This means that energy and mass are the same thing.
+Mass is not matter; it is an attribute of matter.
 A kg is 89.9 Peta J or 25 Tera watt hrs.
 This might take 186k miles to absorb.

 Note: the Nagasaki bomb released 1g of energy, a 21 mega ton bomb releases a kg of energy, 1000 x Nagasaki.
 Annual world electricity production is about 24,000 TWh or 947 kg (947,000 Nagasaki sized bombs).

 Our star radiates 385 yotta watts about 0.1 x the mass of Mt Everest per hour or 15,000 trillion Nagasaki’s per hr.

 How much energy the earth absorbs and radiates per day seems to be a closely guarded secret.
-Clearly they are in equilibrium because the earth is not getting warmer or cooler within any margin of error we can currently measure.
+Clearly, they are in equilibrium because the earth is not getting warmer or cooler within any margin of error we can currently measure.

 Procedures
 -